Beer Marketing and Differentiation

 The following rules are helpful when selecting a beer marketing position to steal share in your market.

-The positioning must demonstrate an active competitive advantage.
-This advantage answers the question of “why should I care” from the perspective of the consumer.
+Thrust: The positioning must demonstrate an active competitive advantage.
+This advantage answers the question of “Why should I care” from the consumer’s perspective.
+Beer Marketing Strategy has rules.

-The positioning must have a powerful relevance to the target audience and their interest and receptiveness must be peaked.
+Gravity: The positioning must have a powerful relevance to the target audience, and their interest and receptiveness must be peaked.

-The positioning must be single minded.
-It must have clarity and simplicity and must illuminate the target’s main precept.
+Density: The positioning must be single-minded.
+It must have clarity and simplicity and illuminate the target’s primary precept.

-The positioning must be fused together in an emotional bond with the target audience.
+Synthesis: The positioning must be fused with an emotional bond with the target audience.
 It must grab them in the gut.

-The positioning must speak to the target that is best positioned to influence consumption or to consume that product or service.
+Precision: The positioning must speak to the target best positioned to influence consumption or consume that product or service.

-The positioning must convey the same positioning message in all of the ways in which the consumer has of touching the brand.
+Convergence: The positioning must convey the same positioning message in all the ways in which the consumer has of touching the brand.

-The present positioning must build upon (but never mimic) the equity (if any) of past communications to leverage any residual positioning equity.
+Momentum: The present positioning must build upon (but never mimic) the equity (if any) of past communications to leverage residual positioning equity.

-The positioning must keep pace with the changing markets to evolve constantly making itself increasingly effective each day.
+Acceleration: The positioning must keep pace with the changing markets to evolve constantly, making itself increasingly effective daily.

 Beer Marketing and the Current Market